SnowMaps

 * ADDITIONAL DETAILS...

-- Showers and a few thunderstorms will continue in parts of the
+- Showers and thunderstorms will move into the area Monday,

-area through the morning, some with very heavy rainfall.
+some with very heavy rainfall.
+Rainfall rates of 1 to 3

 - http://www.weather.gov/safety/flood